maxmitti/vscode-cmake-tools/README.md

 This is a fork of ms-vscode.cmake-tools with some modifications.
 It conflicts with the original.
 So the original must be uninstalled when using this.

+## Modifications

+- Automatically configure after a configuration preset has been selected

 ---------------------

 ms-vscode.cmake-tools README is following: